Pant/nextcloudpi-readthedocs/Configuration-Reference.md

 ### How to activate
 Run the TUI (`nextcloud-config`) or use the WebUI.
 Log in to freedns.afraid.com and click "Dynamic DNS".
 Right click on "Direct URL" next to your record.
 Paste it in a text editor and select only the hash (the letters after the "?").
-1. Navigate to "freeDNS" in the TUI or the WebUI.
+1. Navigate to `freeDNS` in the TUI or the WebUI.
-2. Change "ACTIVE" to "yes"
+2. Change `ACTIVE` to `yes`
-3. Change the "UPDATEHASH" with yours (delete the example and paste with ctrl+shift+V)
+3. Change the `UPDATEHASH` with yours (delete the example and paste with ctrl+shift+V)
-4. Change "DOMAIN" with your Domain Name you have registered.
+4. Change `DOMAIN` with your Domain Name you have registered.
-5. (Optional) Change the "UPDATEINTERVAL" to the interval time you want the client to update your IP (Dynamic IPs do not change that often so you can leave the default (5mins)).
+5. (Optional) Change the `UPDATEINTERVAL` to the interval time you want the client to update your IP (Dynamic IPs do not change that often so you can leave the default (5mins)).
 6. Click Run or Start.

 ## letsencrypt